music-notation-swift/music-notation-core/docs/indexing-methodology.md

 # Indexing Methodology
+Author: Kyle Sherman
 ## Audience
 This design document goes over an implementation detail that is only pertinent to maintainers and developers of this library and not to users of the API.
 ## Introduction
-Throughout multiple implementations in this library, a technique is used to allow for indexing of elements within a container in two different ways at the same time.
-There is indexing that accesses the structs that are used to implement concepts and then there is indexing used to access the actual data as a user would see it.
+Throughout the implementation of multiple structs in this library, a technique is used to allow for indexing of elements within a container in two different ways at the same time.
+There is indexing that accesses the structs that store the information and then there is indexing used to access the data as a user would see it (flattened).
 ### Example
 `Staff` holds an array of `NotesHolder`s. `NotesHolder` is a protocol that both `Measure` and `MeasureRepeat` implement.
-Therefore, the staff holds an array where each element is either a `Measure` or a structure that stores the data for one or `Measure`s that are repeated.
+Therefore, the staff holds an array where each element is either a `Measure` or a structure that stores the data for one or more `Measure`s that are repeated (`MeasureRepeat`).

 For a method like `Staff.insertMeasure(at:beforeRepeat)`, the index given to the `at` parameter would take into account the expanded `MeasureRepeat`, including its repeated measures.
-Therefore, in order to do this indexing, we need to be able to translate between that index and indexing into the array of `NotesHolder`s that the `Staff` stores and into the `MeasureRepeat` if that is what exists at the specified index.
+Therefore, in order to do this indexing, we need to be able to translate from that index to the index in the array of `NotesHolder`s that the `Staff` stores and into the `MeasureRepeat` if that is what exists at the specified index.

 ## Implementation
 ### Overview